sherado99/SPDET/README.md

 - recipientName	The recipient name you provided (if any).
 - senderName	The sender name you provided (if any).
 - recipientEmail	The recipient email you provided (if any).
+- auditHash	The SHA-256 hash of originalEmail + improvedEmail + timestamp for audit trail and EU AI Act compliance.

 ## Example output (JSON):
 ```json